DateJanuary 24, 2019

 A pillar page is a long format educational page about a certain topic.
 The page is divided into subtopics that link to blog posts or other internal pages with more information, which in turn link back to the pillar page.
 This helps all of your content rank higher in SEO.

-Above is an example of a pillar page created by MZ for Boelter Blue.
-The topic is “Restaurant Marketing” and the page is divided into subtopics such as “building loyal customers” and “digital marketing."
-Each section contains a link to a blog post that expands on that topic.
+A definitive guide about custom glassware, the page is divided into subtopics such as “Beer Glass Types” and “Spirits Glasses."
+Each section contains a link to a blog post or helpful resources that expands on that topic.

 How to create a successful pillar page